DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-03-24-minimum-requirements-iterations.md

 Progression of the minimum requirements page design:

-* Started with a subject choice and a sensible default
+- Started with a subject choice and a sensible default
-* Added the ability to change the choice
+- Added the ability to change the choice
-* Remove subject choice, instead defaulting to legal minimums.
+- Remove subject choice, instead defaulting to legal minimums.
 Page only asks for preference
-* Make it clearer that this affects UCAS Apply
+- Make it clearer that this affects UCAS Apply
-* Simplify preference choice using a table
+- Simplify preference choice using a table
-* Remove table and switch to two questions
+- Remove table and switch to two questions
-* Split questions over two pages
+- Split questions over two pages

+*[GCSE]: General Certificate of Secondary Education *[GCSEs]: General Certificate of Secondary Education *[UCAS]: Universities and Colleges Admissions Service